Wendy, by far, is the character I found the easiest to play with, especially in the early game.

 Wendy is effectively Don’t Starve’s version of a Summoner.

-Wendy does the majority of her damage from her sister Abigail who can be summoned as a ghost within 2-4 days.
+Wendy does the majority of her damage from her sister Abigail who can be summoned as a ghost within 2-4 days (in single-player).

 To summon Abigail, the player must place Abigail’s Flower onto the ground and kill an enemy mob near it.
 It’s helpful to remember that you do not need to kill a specific mob to summon Abigail.
 I usually kill some Bees or a Spider for early access to Abigail.